Patient Engagement: The Foundation of Modern Care Delivery

 2. Respect the Patient's Communication Preferences

-Furthermore, by providing multiple digital avenues for patients to connect with their healthcare providers, such as messaging platforms, telehealth options, and mobile apps, providers can break down communication barriers, empowering patients to engage on their own terms.
+Furthermore, by providing multiple digital avenues for patients to connect with their healthcare providers, such as messaging platforms, telehealth options, and mobile apps, providers can break down communication barriers, empowering patients to engage on their terms.

 3. Leverage Digital tools